deepset-ai/haystack-home/content/blog/telus-user-story/index.md

 Tool and LLM response times are monitored with [Langfuse](https://haystack.deepset.ai/integrations/langfuse), while accuracy initially relied on human-in-the-loop evaluation before moving toward automated benchmarking.
 Feedback from early users guides iterative improvements and feature priorities.

+The **knowledge base bot** was deployed to production this month, while the **SQL-generation bot** is scheduled for later this year.
+As adoption grows, the team expects to share more impact stories around productivity gains and user adoption.

 ## Lessons Learned & Advice for Other Teams

-The top advice from the team is to start small with a minimal vertical slice of functionality
+The top advice from the team is to start small with a minimal vertical slice of functionality.

 > “_Starting small gave us confidence_” says Kelsey. “_Our first proof of concept was simple: two pipelines with topic routing, shown through a Gradio demo.
 But it proved the value and helped us scale up with certainty._”
 >